MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-business-continuity-disaster-recovery.md

 - For best practices for storage, see the [Storage disciplines for Azure Arc-enabled SQL Managed Instance](./eslz-arc-data-service-sql-managed-instance-storage-disciplines.md).

 - Backups are always performed on the primary replica.
-Consider the performance effects of the backup and restore processes when identifying the resources that are allocated to your Arc-enabled SQL Managed Instance.
+Consider the performance effects of the backup and restore processes when identifying the resources that are allocated to your instance.

 - Take into account that point-in-time restores of a database can't overwrite an existing database.
-However, they can restore data to a new database on the same Arc-enabled SQL Managed Instance.
+However, they can restore data to a new database on the same instance.

 - Consider the additional steps that are required to fully recover your database if your application is online during the restore process.